 A major pro of AWS we’ve briefly mentioned before is your ability to manage what resources your users can access.
-This control is accomplished with a permission system called Identity Access Management (IAM).
+This control is accomplished with a free permission system called Identity Access Management (IAM).

-With IAM, you can determine who can carry out important tasks like who can launch an EC2 instance.
-Only the enabled users will have access to the necessary resources while everyone else will be denied access.
+In general, only the enabled users will have access to the necessary resources while everyone else will be denied access.
 Carefully selecting which employee is granted which privileges will help fortify your AWS security, since the wrong users accessing a resource can be disastrous.
 Even if you can trust them not to cause any trouble, there’s always the chance they may hurt something by accident.

 Don’t worry about sharing any of your login info — each user will have their own credentials.
-Their accounts will be their own, but fall within your account, which is the root account.
+Their accounts will be their own, but fall within your account, known as the “root account”.
 It’s highly recommended that the root account should never be shared with anyone since it has access to all AWS services your organization uses.

 All accounts start with zero access to anything until you manually enable access to the services you’ll think they need.
-If you’ve got a large number of users, you’ll be able to put them into groups who will be receiving the same permissions.
+If you’ve got a large number of users, you’ll be able to put them into groups based on who will be receiving the same permissions.
 You can set quite a few conditions for access, such as what time of day the user or group can access the resource, what IP addresses they need to be using, or whether they’re using SSL.
-Note that not all users have be actual people, some can be created to generate an access key for an app that runs in your corporate network and needs AWS.
+Note that not all users have be actual humans -- some can be created to generate an access key for an app that runs in your corporate network and needs AWS.

 Access management is controlled by the policies you create for each account.
 Policies, documents stored in JSON format, are attached to IAM identities (users, groups of users, or roles) or AWS resources, explicitly defining their permissions.
 The policies list who is authorized, which tasks are allowed, the conditions that need to be met, and the resources to which authorized tasks are performed.
 Policies are simple to use with only two variations: allow or deny.
 These permissions are evaluated by AWS whenever the user makes a request.
 Anything not allowed is denied by default.